Free Homey app for Bose SoundTouch

 Bring your SoundTouch presets back through Homey

-SoundTouch Bridge is free in the Homey App Store and built for local, practical control of Bose SoundTouch internet radio presets.
+SoundTouch Bridge is free in the Homey App Store and built for local, practical control of Bose SoundTouch internet radio presets, including fixed stations and random genre-based presets.

 Install from Homey